 Harry Winston, Inc. and the UCLA Children’s Discovery and Innovation Institute have named the first three recipients of the inaugural Harry Winston Fellowships.

-Harry Winston, Inc., the international fine jeweler and watchmaker, donated a five-year, $1 million contribution to support the work of young pediatric physician-scientists from Mattel Children’ s Hospital UCLA who are conducting research to prevent, treat and cure disease and illness in children.
+Harry Winston, Inc., the international fine jeweler and watchmaker, donated a five-year, $1 million contribution to support the work of young pediatric physician-scientists from UCLA Mattel Children’s Hospital who are conducting research to prevent, treat and cure disease and illness in children.

 “We are proud to announce the first three Harry Winston Fellows and congratulate them on this tremendous achievement,” said company CEO Nayla Hayek.
 “Harry Winston has long believed in engaging local communities to initiate a global good.
 Through the Harry Winston Fellowship Fund, we are honored to continue this tradition by supporting these young physician-scientists whose vital contributions to pediatric research will help to enable healthy and brilliant futures for children around the world.”